raghav-misra/revuect/readme.md

 The framework's main components are component layouts.
 Each component is a component that is defined by its own component layout.

 Component components are component layouts and components are component layouts.
 Components are components that are part of the project.
-Components are part of the project's components, and are part of the Angular Material framework.
+Components are part of the project's components, and are part of the Revuect Material framework.
 Components contain components that can be rendered by a component as a component.
-Components that are part of the Angular Material framework are component layouts.
-Components are part of the Angular Material framework.
+Components that are part of the Revuect Material framework are component layouts.
+Components are part of the Revuect Material framework.
 Components contain components that can be rendered by a component as a component.
-Components contain components that are part of the Angular Material framework.
-Components contain components that are part of the Angular Material framework.
+Components contain components that are part of the Revuect Material framework.
+Components contain components that are part of the Revuect Material framework.
 Components contain components that

 ## Sample